Mar Vista Animal Medical Center

 In older times, flea control was a very labor-intensive process involving sprays, dips, foggers, yard treatments, powders and more.
 As technology progressed, products became safer and more convenient culminating in a whole “next generation” of products starting with Program® in 1995, and Advantage® and Frontline® not long after.
 For the first time, flea control could be performed once a month in the simple form of a chewable tablet or smear of topical oil.
 These products represented a revolution in flea control but the revolution did not stop there.
 Today parasite control has proliferated into dozens of products controlling different combinations of organisms and with many administration options.

 A valid patient-doctor relationship is required to obtain a prescription for afoxolaner.
-Nexgard kills fleas and ticks only and has no activity against intestinal worms or heartworm.
+Nexgard kills fleas and ticks only and has no inherent activity against intestinal worms or heartworm.
 There are four ticks of concern in the U.S. (see our tick product comparison chart for more details) and afoxolaner will kill all of them plus several additional tick species not on the official approval label.
 As for fleas, afloxolaner kills fleas before they are able to lay eggs so that a flea sterilizer is not necessary in the tablet.

 HOW THIS MEDICATION IS USED

 Afoxolaner lasts one month and can be used in puppies/dogs 8 weeks of age and older so long as they weigh at least 4 lbs.
 It should not be used in cats.
+(As mentioned, cats have a topical product in the Nexgard family based on esafoxalaner which is slightly different.)

 Afoxolaner can be given either with or without food.